 Mesha Sankranti is celebrated as Vishu Kani in the Southern state of Kerala.
 People in the Malabar area consider Vishu Kani as the astrological New Year.
-In 2020, Sankranthi on Vishu Kani or Malayalam New Year will occur on Tuesday, April 14, at 08:39 PM.
+In 2023, Sankranthi on Vishu Kani or Malayalam New Year will occur on Saturday, April 15.

 About Vishu Kani & the legend behind Vishu Kani

 Vishu Kani signifies the Sun’s transit into the first Lunisolar month in the zodiac sign of Mesh or Mesha (Aries), marking the beginning of the new Lunisolar and harvest year.
 Several mythological tales are related to the celebration of Vishu Kani.
 Some believe Vishu is the day when Lord Krishna, the eighth incarnation of Lord Vishnu, killed a demon called Narakasura.
 Another belief is that Vishu Kani is celebrated with the return of Surya Dev or the Sun God.
 According to it, the demon King Ravana prevented the Sun God’s rising from the East.
 Since then, Vishu is celebrated with great zeal.

 Vishu Kani Significance & Rituals